tc39/notes/meetings/2019-01/jan-30.md

 RB: ...

 JFI: I wanted to point out that this proposal is tooling-friendly, Stage 2 better than Stage 1.
 There are parts of this proposal that can be run in a transform, e.g., properties to accessors.
-This proposal strongly leans in MS's direction already.
+This proposal strongly leans in MLS's direction already.

 JFI: That was my reply to the version proposal, but we can get to it in a minute.